looperlative/lpmidimon/README.md

 archive of the lpmidimon directory that can be executed on the command line by typing "lpmidimon".
 I have not tried this technique on Windows nor Mac.
 If you clean this up for Windows and Mac, please contact Looperlative through a message on www.looperlative.com.
 I will likely gladly accept your changes.
+Thank you.

 See LICENSE file for full text of the license.